denten-books/plain-text/4-chapter.md

 anthropology through Bronisła Malinowski and Franz Boaz [@danziger_origins_1983; @kalmar_volkerpsychologie_1987; @kohnke_four_1990;
 @greenwood_volkerpsychologie_1999; @diriwachter_volkerpsychologie_2004].
-Remarkably, all of these scholars, many of whom started significant intellectual schools of their own, mention the *Völkerpsychologie* of Lazarus, Steinthal, and Wundt as important early influences.
+Remarkably, all of the above mentioned scholars, many of whom started significant intellectual schools of their own, mention the *Völkerpsychologie* of Lazarus, Steinthal, and Wundt as an important early influence.

 Much more work needs to be done to recover the intellectual legacy of *Völkerpsychologie*.
-The Canadian cultural historian and anthropologist Ivan Kalmar, who was one of the earliest contemporary voices to begin that work, laments that Lazarus and Steinthal would have been much better remebered by anthropologists today had they described their research program as a type antropology, instead of psychology.
-Yet he explains also that the authors explicitly regected anthropology as too "physiological" and too "climatic" to provide suffcient grounds for a study of *Volksgeist.* Their explicit aim was to make the "total of inner experience comprehensible" [@kalmar_volkerpsychologie_1987, 673-4].
-They therefore considreed cognates like "mental ethnology" before settling on *Völkerpsychologie*.
+The Canadian cultural historian and anthropologist Ivan Kalmar, who was one of the earliest contemporary voices to begin that work, laments that Lazarus and Steinthal would have been much better remembered by anthropologists today had they described their research program as a type anthropology, instead of psychology.
+Yet he explains also that the authors explicitly rejected anthropology as too "physiological" and too "climatic" to provide sufficient grounds for a study of *Volksgeist.* Their explicit aim was to make the "total of inner experience comprehensible" [@kalmar_volkerpsychologie_1987, 673-4].
+They therefore considered cognates like "mental ethnology" before settling on *Völkerpsychologie*.
 While not explicitly denying the social, the choice of "psychology" captures a specific concern with private mental life.
+Lazarus writes:

 > Der objective Geist ist, wie wir gesehen haben, der au der personlichen (subjectiven) ?hatigkeit der ?inzelen hervorgegangene, erzeutge und vorhandeue,